carlvp/daisylab/latebloomer/README.md

   It doubles as buffer underrun indicator.
 It's lit up permanently in the event of underrun.
 There will be underruns if the NUM_VOICES is increased beyond what the Daisy is able to deliver.

+* There's build-time options that allow for digital audio output (WITH_SAI2) and (currently for Daisy Pod only) the knobs POT1 and POT2 may control the filter cut-off frequency and resonance, respectively (the option is called WITH_FILTER_KNOBS).
+See configuration.h.

 Hope you like it!
 /Carl